Forest-Economics-Goettingen/optimLanduse/README.md

 performing scenarios of indicator 3 (investment costs) are equal to the worst performing scenarios of indicator 1.
 ![1-\\beta](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1-%5Cbeta "1-\beta")
 results to this worst performances.
-All the worst perfoming scenarios have in common, that the outcome of silvipasture is pessimistic (Low) and thge outcome of forest is optimistic (High).
+All the worst performing scenarios have in common, that the outcome of silvopasture is pessimistic (Low) and the outcome of forest is optimistic (High).
 This relationship thus might be of interest when developing strategies or policies for a desired landscape development.